-Employment Agreement with Gregory Weaver
+Employment Agreement with Gregory Weaver (Chief Financial Officer until March 15, 2020)

-On March 12, 2018, we entered an employment agreement with Mr. Weaver, pursuant to which he is entitled to receive a base salary at an annual rate of \$345,000 and is eligible to earn an annual performance-based bonus of up to 40% of his base salary at the discretion of the Board or any committee thereof.
+On March 12, 2018, we entered an employment agreement with Mr. Weaver, pursuant to which he was entitled to receive a base salary at an annual rate of \$345,000 and was eligible to earn an annual performance-based bonus of up to 40% of his base salary at the discretion of the Board or any committee thereof.

-Upon the termination of Mr. Weaver's employment agreement by the Company without Cause or a resignation by Mr. Weaver for Good Reason (each such term as defined in the employment agreement), Mr. Weaver will be entitled to (1) continued payments of his base salary for 12 months, (2) payments for COBRA coverage at applicable rates for 12 months, (3) any Annual Bonus (as defined in the employment agreement) earned but unpaid for the year immediately prior to the date his employment terminated, (4) a pro-rata portion of the Target Bonus (as defined in the employment agreement) based the number of days that Mr. Weaver was employed during such performance year or achievement of performance goals as determined by the Board in good faith, depending on whether performance goals were established as of the date of termination, (5) accelerated vesting of an additional 25% of the total shares subject to all of his stock options, restricted stock units and other equity awards, and (6) a post-termination stock option exercise period for the shorter of 9 months or for the remaining term of the award.
+Following the termination of Mr. Weaver's employment agreement, Mr. Weaver will receive (1) continued payments of his base salary for 12 months, (2) payments for COBRA coverage at applicable rates for 12 months, (3) any Annual Bonus (as defined in the employment agreement) earned but unpaid for the year immediately prior to the date his employment terminated, (4) accelerated vesting of 25% of the unvested shares subject to all of his stock options, restricted stock units and other equity awards, and (5) a post-termination stock option exercise period for the shorter of 9 months or for the remaining term of the award.